KalkulierbaR/kalkulierbar/backend/docs/NonClausalTableaux.md

   "nodeID": <ID of node to apply on>
 }
 ```
-A node's ID is defined as its respective position in the `nodes` list in the state JSON object.
+A node's ID is defined as its respective position in the `tree` list in the state JSON object.

 ### Beta β